racket/rhombus/text/0004-lexpr.md

 ((#%line (#%dot x y)))
 ```

-Since the left is a leader, this means that dots are left-associative:
+Since the left is a leader and the right is a unit, this means that
+dots are right-associative:

 ```lexpr
 x.y.z